MYOCARDIUM AND CONDUCTING SYSTEM

 • Composed of specialised conducting fibres

-• Penetrates fibrous skeleton of heart
+• Penetrates fibrous skeleton of your heart

 • Only electrical connection between atria and ventricles